icexiaoyou/Simple-TF-Image-Classification/README.md

 Image classification by **tensorflow** and **opencv**.<br>
-Only four python scripts can complete the training and deployment of custom model.
+Only four python scripts can complete the training and deployment of custom model. preprocess.py: Rename & Resize pictures train.py: Generate dataset and Train test_model.py: Check the Performance of the new model deploy.py: Use camera to run the new model

 # *2. Preparation*
 ## 2.1.
 Install Visual Studio Community 2022